-• The SPIRIT 2.0 project has lead to a new flexible, inexpensive, educational robotics platform, called the CEENBoT (Computer and Electronics Engineering Robot), which is now being produced by a University of Nebraska startup company (CEENBoT Inc.).
-This non-profit company was awarded a NSF SBIR grant, for initial refinements in the CEENBoT production, and is now producing CEENBoTs and filling orders from various schools and other educational organizations around the country.
+• As of December 2012, the SPIRIT 2.0 project has lead to a new flexible, inexpensive, educational robotics platform, called the CEENBoT (Computer and Electronics Engineering Robot), which is now being produced by a University of Nebraska startum company (CEENBoT Inc.).
+This pop profit

-- The project has now supported intense professional development activities for 305 mathematics and science teachers (primarily middle school) in educational robotics, in extended multi-day workshops, that also led to some creative ideas for lessons. - The SPIRIT 2.0 project has led to the prototype of an online educational robotics curriculum, that as of December 2011 now includes more than 260 lessons, standards-mapped assessments, construction tutorials, robot games, and a wide number of support materials, that have been professionally edited with a team of curriculum and content experts.
+- The project has now supported intense professional development activities for 420 mathematics and science teachers (primarily middle school) in educational robotics, in extended multi-day workshops, that also led to some creative ideas for lessons. - As of December 2012, the SPIRIT 2.0 project has led to the prototype of an online educational robotics curriculum, that now includes more than 300 lessons, standards-mapped assessments, construction tutorials, robot games, and a wide number of support materials, that have been professionally edited with a team of curriculum and content experts.